BIMSBbioinfo/pigx_docs/pigx-rna-seq.md

 ```

 If you want to install PiGx RNAseq from source, please make sure that all
-required dependencies are installed and then follow the common GNU
+required dependencies (see "requirements.txt") are installed and then follow the common GNU
 build system steps after unpacking the [latest release
 tarball](https://github.com/BIMSBbioinfo/pigx_rnaseq/releases/latest):